Codecademy/docs/content/cpp/concepts/exceptions/exceptions.md

 ---
-Title: 'Exceptions'
+Title: "Exceptions"
-Description: 'In C++, an exception is the computers response to a problem that occurs while executing a programs code.
+Description: "In C++, an exception is the computers response to a problem that occurs while executing a programs code.
 The computer will create an exception, and if the code does not have a way to handle it, then the program will stop executing due to the error.
-The function getString() as defined below will throw an exception if an index outside the allowable bounds is attempted to be accessed.'
+The function getString() as defined below will throw an exception if an index outside the allowable bounds is attempted to be accessed."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Exceptions'
+  - "Exceptions"
-  - 'Try'
+  - "Try"
-  - 'Catch'
+  - "Catch"
-  - 'Errors'
+  - "Errors"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 In C++, an **exception** is the computer's response to a problem that occurs while executing a program's code.
 The computer will create an exception, and if the code does not have a way to handle it, then the program will stop executing due to the error.